 Nontsikelelo Mutiti is a Zimbabwean-born interdisciplinary artist and educator.
 Mutiti holds a diploma in multimedia art from the Zimbabwe Institute of Vigital Arts, and an MFA from the Yale School of Art, with a concentration in graphic design.
-Recently, she has been a resident artist at the Museum of Contemporary Art Detroit, Recess, and the Centre for Book Arts, both in New York City.
+She has been a resident artist at the Museum of Contemporary Art Detroit, Recess, and the Centre for Book Arts, both in New York City.

 In 2015, Mutiti was awarded the Joan Mitchell Foundation Emerging Artist Grant in its inaugural year.
 Mutiti has participated in several group shows including “Salon Style” at the Studio Museum, a special screening for “Dreamlands” at the Whitney Museum, “Talking Pictures” at the Metropolitan Museum, and “THREE: On Visibility and Camouflage” at We Buy Gold.
 Mutiti produces project-based works, founding Black Chalk and Co with Tinashe Mushakavanhu, a collective of writers, artists, curators, and educators that initiate research-based projects that result in publications, archival projects, and events.
 As a collaborative team, Black Chalk and Co completed a residency at Keleketla Library in Johannesburg.
 Mutiti also founder and art director for Reading Zimbabwe, a platform for archiving and publishing.
 Mutiti is currently Assistant Professor in Graphic Design at Virginia Commonwealth University.

 My practice traverses the boundaries of fine art, design and public engagement.
 Works on paper and those rendered as time based audiovisual explorations incorporate the digital through hand rendered techniques, as well as computer aided and photographic processes.
 I am also interested in the form of the book as a time based medium that implies sequence and engages the viewer on a physical level.
 Much of my printed work exists in multiples.
 Booklets, print runs of posters, zines, pin-back buttons and booklets make it possible to distribute images and texts to a targeted audience.
 I am committed to public engagement and work to create situations for the exchange of experiences and skills both in the research and gathering phase of my work as well as at the end through workshops and public conversations.